tokio-rs/website/content/tokio/tutorial/async.md

 necessary to drop down to that level.
 For example, in the case of `Delay`, we could implement it entirely with `async/await` by using the [`tokio::sync::Notify`][notify] utility.
-This utility provides a basic task notification mechamism.
+This utility provides a basic task notification mechanism.
 It handles the details of wakers, including making sure that the recorded waker matches the current task.

 Using [`Notify`][notify], we can implement a `delay` function using